SeismicSource/sourcespec/README.md

 ## Installation

+### Using pip

+The easiest way of installing SourceSpec is through `pip`:

+    pip install sourcespec

+### From this GitHub repository

-Simply uncompress the archive and run the codes from `bin` directory.
+Clone or download this project, uncompress it (if needed) and run the codes from `bin` directory.
 Optionally, you can install the codes by running:

     pip install .

-(use `pip install -e .` to install in developer mode), or:

-    pip install sourcespec-x.x.tar.gz

-(where `x.x` is the version number).

 ## Documentation